GLOBAL MARKETS-Shares rise in thin post-holiday trade; oil, natural gas slip

 European, Hong Kong, Australian, Canadian and Latin American stock markets were all closed for the day.

-The greenback hovered at nearly nine-year highs against a basket of major currencies; the dollar index was last up 0.05 percent at 90.011.

 U.S. Treasury prices recovered slightly from an early week selloff in light trading.
-Benchmark 10-year yields, which move inversely to prices, were last at 2.25 percent, from 2.26 percent late Wednesday.
+Benchmark 10-year yields, which move inversely to prices, were last at 2.26 percent, roughly unchanged from late Wednesday’s levels.

-Additional reporting by Ryan Vlastelica, Jessica Resnick-Ault, Richard Leong, and Barani Krishnan in New York, and Thomas Wilson in Tokyo; Editing by Leslie Adler
+Additional reporting by Ryan Vlastelica, Jessica Resnick-Ault, Richard Leong, and Barani Krishnan in New York; Thomas Wilson in Tokyo; Editing by Leslie Adler